April 17, 2023

-Ken Stein revised in December 2022.
+Ken Stein revised from December 2022.

 - 1946 —“The [Palestinian] Arabs are divided politically by the personal bickering of the leaders, which still center round the differences of the Husseinis and their rivals; and socially by the gap which separates the small upper class from the mass of the peasants—a gap which the new intelligentsia is not yet strong enough to bridge.
 Consequently, they have developed no such internal democracy as have the Jews.
 That their divisions have not been overcome …is in part the result of a less acutely self-conscious nationalism that is found today among the Jews.
 It is, however, also the outcome of a failure of political responsibility.
 The Arab leaders, rejecting what they regard as a subordinate status in the Palestinian State, and viewing themselves as the proper heirs of the Mandatory Administration, have refused to develop a self-governing Arab community parallel to that of the Jews.
 Nor, so far, have they been prepared to see their position called in question by such democratic forms as elections for the Arab Higher Committee, or the formation of popularly based political parties.
 This failure is recognized by the new intelligentsia which, however, is unlikely to exercise much power until it has the backing of a larger middle class.”
 “Arab Leadership, as quoted in the Report of the Anglo-American Commission of Inquiry, 1946, page 36.